 Selecting a code from a list

-Any code that you have previously approved (for any user) will appear in a drop-down menu, along with the nickname you gave to that code.
-If you wish to reuse a code you used before, simply choose the code from the dropdown menu near the top of the page and click the “submit expense code” button.
+Any code that you have previously entered into Spinal or approved (for any user) will appear in a drop-down menu, along with the nickname you gave to that code.
+If you wish to reuse a code you used before, simply choose the code from the drop-down menu near the top of the page and click the "submit expense code" button as illustrated below:

 Entering a full 33-digit code